c4710n/c4710n/README.md

 ### 2017.03 ~ 2017.09 | Backend Developer

 Learn to be a backend developer writing [Node.js](https://nodejs.org/).
-Struggled in its misshapen and unprofessional ecology.
+Struggled in its immature ecology.

 ### 2016.04 ~ 2017.02 | Traveler